Stanley-Robotics/go-fields-updater/README.md

       - Method `Contains`: returns whether or not any of the specified `<Type>Field` is part of the current `<Type>Fields`.
       - Method `Fields`: returns the ordered list of `<Type>Field` currently present in the map.

-For example, if we have an structure type called `Person`,
+For example, if we have a structure type called `Person`,

 ```go
 type gender int